How to Increase the ROI of Your Dental PPC Campaign

 Google Ads is focused on keywords.
 When someone searches for the keywords you bid on, your ad will appear at the top of the list of search results.
 You’ll benefit when somebody clicks on your ad and visits your website, and then calls you or makes an appointment online.

 Google Ads cost money.
-As a result, many dental practice owners wonder whether Google Ads is effective, and if the results they get will be good enough to justify the money they spend.
+As a result, many dental practice owners wonder whether Google Ads are effective and if the results they get will be good enough to justify the money they spend.

-We believe that Google Ads, when used in combination with other marketing and advertising, can boost a dental practice’s revenues and help attract new patients.
+We believe that Google Ads, when used in combination with other marketing and advertising, can boost a dental practice’s revenues and help attract new patients perhaps even better than any other dental web marketing strategy.
 Here are the 5 most compelling reasons to make Google Ads part of your marketing mix.

 Reason 1: Google Ads Can Be Measured

 Google Ads is a great form of advertising because companies can measure their success in several ways.
-Google provides detailed analytics that include:
+Google provides detailed analytics that includes:

 - Impressions (how often your ad has been viewed)